SEC-01IDENTIFICATION

 I care about software that survives real use: Linux tools, desktop utilities, browser automation, and products with clear operational value.

 I work between engineering depth and product pragmatism.
-I like understanding low-level mechanics, but I also care about whether a feature actually helps someone finish the job faster, more safely, or with less friction.
+I like understanding low-level mechanics, but I also care whether a feature helps someone finish the job faster, more safely, or with less friction.

-The languages I use most confidently are TypeScript, Python, Rust, and Kotlin: TypeScript across Nimbus, FreshTrack, and NADI; Python across LuhutOS; Rust through TuxTuner and my upstream bat contributions; and Kotlin through the Masjid Display Android TV app.
+The languages I use most confidently are TypeScript, Python, Rust, Go, and Kotlin.
+I use TypeScript across Nimbus, FreshTrack, and NADI; Python across LuhutOS and ML workflows; Rust through TuxTuner and merged upstream work on bat, fd, and Boa; and Kotlin through the Masjid Display Android TV app.

-That is why I mix upstream open-source work, Linux tooling, end-user applications, and machine-learning-oriented work.
-The through-line is not a specific framework; it is an evidence-first way of building software that earns trust.
+That is why I mix shipped upstream PRs across bat, fd, Boa, and Apache DataFusion with Linux tooling, end-user applications, and machine-learning-oriented work.
+The through-line is not a specific framework.
+It is an evidence-first way of building software that earns trust.

 Working Profile